Photography as Concept is one of my biggest inspirations books

 photography as Concept.
 Cantz

 The 150th birthday of photography in 1989 was one reason why the International Foto-Triennale was founded.
-The exhibition gave contemporary art photography a new forum of a kind that had not existed in Germany until then.
+The exhibition gave contemporary art photography a new forum.
+This kind had not existed in Germany until then.
 New perspectives and points of view for international art photography were put on show.
-The Foto-Triennale – one of Esslingen’s most important cultural events – attracts international attention and praise.
-Previous con- cepts and key themes for the exhibition have identified trends for the development of contemporary art beyond the field of photo- graphy.
+The Foto-Triennale, one of Esslingen’s most important cultural events, attracts international attention and praise.
+Previous concepts and key themes for the exhibition have identified trends for the development of contemporary art beyond the field of photography.

 The first Foto-Triennale in 1989 provided a broad survey of “Art with Photography”.
-In 1992 the exhibitionfocused on “Invented Realities”, and showed that photography is an important interface in the transition to computer art.
-In 1995, works were shown as a documentation of everyday and individual ways of life, under the title “Close to Life”,
+In 1992 the exhibition focused on “Invented Realities”.
+It showed that photography is an important interface in the transition to computer art.
+In 1995, works were shown as a documentation of everyday and individual ways of life.
+This was under the title “Close to Life”.

-In the carly seventies the social sciences adopted an intellectual approach that was already familiar to philosophers.
+The early seventies the social sciences adopted an intellectual approach that was already familiar to philosophers.
 This view based on action-theory was like a change of paradigm.
-The proces- sual charakter of actions and cognition is to be found in recent SOCiological, and particulary psychologica, work, and s helpful in assessing positions within contemporary art.
-The paradigma of “contextual and processual action” only seems to sit uncomfortab- ly with a photographic record or work of art at first glance.
+The processual character of actions and cognition is found in recent sociological, and particularly psychological, work.
+This is helpful in assessing positions within contemporary art.
+At first glance, the paradigm of “contextual and processual action” seems to sit uncomfortably with a photographic record or work of art.

 Dr. Jürgen Zieger Mayor